cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 11.9.2 =
+Removed some autoloading on wp_options
+Checked for compatibility with WooCommerce 7.0

+= 11.9.1 =
+Fixed an issue with shipping costs formula calculations

+= 11.9.0 =
+Fixed an issue with review names not getting retrieved and showing warnings in the logs Fixed an issue where a data variable was not an integer and showed warnings in the logs

+= 11.8.9 =
+Firstname and first character of an users lastname are now being used in Google review feeds

+= 11.8.8 =
+Added a htmlspecialchars call on review names

+= 11.8.7 =
+Added the rich product content field to the Google Shopping template

+= 11.8.6 =
+Added the release date field to the Google Shopping template

+= 11.8.5 =
+Changed the update_option for cron_projects to non autoload

 = 11.8.4 =
 Added an option to enable/disable returning of only basic attributes in the field mapping and rules and filters drop-downs